arkency/posts/posts/2013-11-21-chronos-and-kairos.md

 developer.
 To be sure that we actually did someting in that time, instead of just letting it pass.

-Read more about improving your current project in our upcoming **<%= landing_link("Developers oriented project management") %> ebook**
+Read more about improving your current project in our book:
+**<%= landing_link("Developers oriented project management") %> ebook**

 ##### Links